 You were going to clean your banger, but then you got high.
 This happened so many times that your quartz banger now has a thick layer of black or dark brown residue.
 All is not lost, though.
 Follow these steps to clear the gunk:

 1. Soak banger in 99% ISO Alcohol and Salt.
 Start with a nice soak.
 Use a combination of 99% ISO alcohol and coarse salt in a Ziploc bag to create a powerful solution for cutting through dab residue.
 Put your banger in the solution overnight to loosen the residue.

 2. Rinse with warm water.
 Remove your quartz banger and rinse thoroughly under warm water.

 3. Scrape off any residue with a dabber.
 Once the residue is softened in the alcohol solution, use a dab tool or similar blunt tool to scrape off the excess.

 4. Heat up the banger.
-After the worst of the gunk is removed, it's time to heat your banger up to around 600-800F.
+After the worst of the gunk is removed, it's time to heat your banger up with your torch to around 600-800F.
 This should turn any remaining residue to ash, and loosen whatever's left for removal.